fireRun-io/firebase-logging/README.md

 The firebase-logging simulates real-time logging by continually running the Firebase CLI logging command and printing to the console new entires.
 You can output the logs to the console and a file.

+**Note:** the polling occurs every 2 seconds (the max firebase-tools can handle).
+The default pull is 250 lines, so if you have more than 250 lines logs per seconds, some will be missed.
+Fix this by increasing the number of log lines pulled with the `--n` parameter.

 ## Installation

 `npm i -g firebase-logging`